noddingcypher/guess-mine/README.md

 # guess-mine
- Realtime Drawing Game built with Socket.IO, Gulp and Node
+ Realtime Drawing Game built with SocketIO, Gulp, and Node